 After CSE Films: Supporting children and families without traumatic imagery – Practitioner resource and guide: This guide is a free and accessible collection of ideas and advice for practitioners working in child sexual exploitation (CSE) and abuse.
 This guide for practitioners provides valid alternatives to the use of CSE films in practice; both in one-to-one work and in school work with large groups of children.

 Before using any film resources, please read the After CSE Films guide above in order to reduce the risk of traumatising young people.

 Online child exploitation and abuse resources: NCA-CEOP have launched a website to support professionals across the children’s workforce to deliver education and raise awareness of online child sexual exploitation and abuse.
 The website includes: a searchable resource library: guidance area: and information about training opportunities.

-Exploited (link opens in new tab or page) is the latest education resource from CEOP’s Thinkuknow programme.
-Based around an 18-minute film, Exploited helps young people learn to stay safe from sexual exploitation by recognising the signs.
+Exploited is an education resource from CEOP’s Thinkuknow programme.
 It educates young people to identify features of an exploitative friendship or relationship in contrast with the development of a healthy relationship, and gives them clear information about how to report abuse and access support.